 - 10.1 The building is in three elements, the main or original part of which must be retained. - 10.2 The principal 1930's extension may be retained, however, should a proposal be developed which removes this part of the building then that would be acceptable.
 Particular care must be given to the treatment of any post demolition west elevation.
-The exposed gable post demolition should be built in stone reclaimed from the demolition. - 10.3 The third element, the westmost service block whilst of quality stone is of no architectural merit and should be demolished. - 10.4 All stone from demolition should be carefully taken down and set aside for re-use. - 10.5 The existing building, particularly on the south elevation and the main entrance elevation, will be kept free of new buildings with sufficient space to appreciate key features. - 10.6 No building will be permitted which detracts from the principal elevation or encloses the main south lawn as indicated in Diagram 5. - 10.7 The new buildings must not have a wall head higher than the main elevations of the original building. - 10.8 Any development must not be of a greater mass than the original building. - 10.9 In the case of construction of garage courts/lock up garages, these will be located to the north east, north west and north of the main building. - 10.10 The Tayside Police Architectural Liaison Officer must be consulted in order to achieve security by design consistent with other requirements in this brief.
+The exposed gable post demolition should be built in stone reclaimed from the demolition. - 10.3 The third element, the westmost service block whilst of quality stone is of no architectural merit and should be demolished. - 10.4 All stone and roof slates from demolition should be carefully taken down and set aside for re-use. - 10.5 The existing building, particularly on the south elevation and the main entrance elevation, will be kept free of new buildings with sufficient space to appreciate key features. - 10.6 All architectural features in the key rooms of the main building should be restored. - 10.7 The terrace to the south should be retained in its entirety. - 10.8 No building will be permitted which detracts from the principal elevation or encroaches the main south lawn as indicated in Diagram 5. - 10.9 The form of any new flats/dwellings to the east and west of the main building should be "stepped" reducing in height to a maximum of two storeys to the south where they would bound the lawn. - 10.10 The new buildings must not have a wall head higher than the main elevations of the original building. - 10.11 Any development must not be of a greater mass than the original building.

+- 10.12 In the case of construction of garage courts/lock up garages, these will be located to the north east, north west and north of the main building. - 10.13 The Tayside Police Architectural Liaison Officer must be consulted in order to achieve security by design consistent with other requirements in this brief.